AdobeDocs/analytics-2.0-apis/bdia.md

 ### Customer ID Columns and Query String Parameters

 When specifying a customerID column, you must choose a customerIDType to correlate the columns to each other.
-The customerIDType can be any alphanumeric string, but it should be considered case sensitive.
+The customerIDType can be any alphanumeric string, but it is **case sensitive**.
 For example, if there was a user ID and also an e-mail that an Analytics customer wanted to send into Analytics, they could choose "userIdent" and "userEmail," respectively, for the two customerIDTypes.
 If the end-user logs in using their user ID then a customer could specify "customerID.userIdent.authState" set to "AUTHENTICATED" in the data field for a user that is logged in, and "customerID.userIdent.id" would be set to their user ID.

 |Header/Column Name|Query String Parameter Equivalent|Field Description|
 |--|--|--|